A symmetry approach to number tricks

 Finally, for $u\in\mathbb Z^n$ define the \emph{carry vector}

 \end{definition}

-\begin{remark}We note the following: \begin{itemize} \item The map $\Phi\colon\Z^n\to \Z$ is $\Z$-linear, while the map $N\colon\Z^n\to V_n$ is only a map of sets.
+\begin{remark}We note the following: \begin{itemize} \item The map $\Phi\colon\Z^n\to \Z$ is $\Z$-linear, while the map $N\colon\Z^n\to V_n$ not.
 Note also that the restriction $\Phi|_{V_n}\colon V_n\to\{0,1,\dots,10^n-1\}$ is bijective.
 See \Cref{lem:normalization} below for more details on the relationship between the maps $\Phi$ and $N$. \item There are two ways to record the carrying involved in the normalization process.
-One is via the carrying vector $\bfc(u)$ defined above as $N(u)-u$.
+One is via the carry vector $\bfc(u)$ defined above as $N(u)-u$.
 Another way is to collect the $c_i$'s occurring in the normalization algorithm of \Cref{def:N} into a vector $(c_1,\dots,c_n)$.
-These two vectors are in general different: for instance, we will see in \Cref{ex:neg} that for the $1089$-trick, the carrying vector $\bfc(g\cdot v)$ is $(-1,9,10)$, while the vector $(c_1,c_2,c_3)$ is $(0,-1,-1)$.
-We will however only make use of the vector $\bfc(u)=N(u)-u$, and therefore refer to this vector as the carrying vector. \end{itemize} \end{remark}
+These two vectors are in general different: for instance, we will see in \Cref{ex:neg} that for the $1089$-trick, the carry vector $\bfc(g\cdot v)$ is $(-1,9,10)$, while the vector $(c_1,c_2,c_3)$ is $(0,-1,-1)$.
+In the proof of \Cref{thm:main} it will however be most convenient to work with $\bfc(u)=N(u)-u$.
+We will therefore refer to $\bfc(u)$ as the carry vector, and refer to the $c_i$'s as the \emph{algorithmic carries} produced by the normalization algorithm. \item A formal number trick $(f,g,U)$ with $\Phi(f\cdot N(g\cdot U))\ne0$ is spectator friendly if and only if the final algorithmic carry $c_1$ is zero. \end{itemize} \end{remark}